Embry Hills-Presidential Parkway & Surrounding Communities Placemaking Strategy

 The project team will be out in the community multiple times throughout the process to gather community input.
 Be sure to subscribe to updates on this page to stay informed about public involvement opportunities.

-February 12, 2026 - Design Workshop - A community design workshop will be held from 5:30 - 7:30 PM at the Chamblee campus of Mountain West Church (3147 Chamblee Tucker Road).
-A presentation will be held at 5:45 PM and interactive activities will follow.
-All members of the public are invited to attend.
+• Design Workshop #1 (February 12, 2026) - A community design workshop was held at the Chamblee campus of Mountain West Church (3147 Chamblee Tucker Road).
+A presentation and interactive activities provided multiple ways for community members to learn about the project and share their ideas.
+View the meeting presentation and boards.

 At the Cocoa & Community Conversations Pop-Up in December, community members pinpointed locations with unique needs and opportunities.